contentful/contentful-extension-cli/README.md

 \** One of `src` or `srcdoc` have to be present

 Note: When a widget is 3rd party hosted, relative links in the root HTML document are supported as expected.
 However, when serialized and uploaded as a string to Contentful, all local dependencies have to be manually inlined into the file specified for `src`.
 The command line tool does not take care of link resolving and inlining of referenced local resources.

+Note: The maximal length of a string used with the `srcdoc` property is 200kB.
+Use [HTML minifier with `minifyJS` option](https://www.npmjs.com/package/html-minifier) and consider CDN sources for libraries that your widget is depending on.

 #### Specifying widget properties